-Under this alternative, the proposed Tule Wind Project would be the same as described in Section B of this EIR/EIS with the exception that the proposed O&M and collector substation facilities would be co-located on Rough Acres Ranch (T17S R7E Sec9), approximately 5 miles south of the originally proposed site (Figure C-2).
-Moving the O&M and collector substation facilities to this alternative location would result in an increase in the length of the 34.5 kV overhead collector lines to connect the wind turbines to the substation, from 9.4 miles (proposed) to 17 miles and would increase the amount of collector line poles from 250 to 452 poles.
-However, the underground collector lines would decrease in distance from 29.3 miles (proposed) to 28.9 miles, and the 138 kV transmission line would decrease in distance as a result of this alternative from 9.7 miles (proposed) to 3.8 miles and would decrease the amount of transmission line poles from 116 poles (proposed) to 44 poles.
+Under this alternative, the proposed Tule Wind Project would consist of 128 turbines and be the same as described in Section B of this EIR/EIS with the exception that the proposed O&M and collector substation facilities would be co-located on Rough Acres Ranch (T17S R7E Sec9), approximately 5 miles south of the originally proposed site (Figure C-2B).
+In addition, under this alternative, the temporary 5-acre concrete batch plant would be moved from its proposed location on BLM jurisdictional lands to Rough Acres Ranch (Figure C-2B).
+The proposed overhead collector line located west of Lost Valley Rock would be relocated to east of Lost Valley Rock and constructed within the proposed Tule Wind Project 138 kV alignment that would be vacated as a result of the O&M facility and collector substation location shift.
+Moving the O&M and collector substation facilities to this alternative location Rough Acres Ranch would result in an increase in the length of the 34.5 kV overhead collector lines and the number of collector line poles to connect the wind turbines to the substation.
+The overhead collector line system would increase by 7.7 miles, from 9.4-3 miles (proposed) to 17 miles and would increase the amount of collector line poles by 202, from 250 to 452 poles.
+However, the underground collector lines would decrease in distance by approximately 6.2 miles, from 29.335.1 miles (proposed) to 28.9 miles, and the 138 kV transmission line would decrease in distance as a result of this alternative by approximately 5.4 miles, from 9.7-2 miles (proposed) to 3.8 miles and would decrease the amount of transmission line poles from 116-80 poles (proposed) to 44 poles.
 Under this alternative, the 138 kV transmission line would run from the alternate collector substation approximately 1 mile east, south along McCain Valley Road, and then west along Old Highway 80 until connecting to the proposed Boulevard Substation Rebuild component of the ECO Substation Project.
-This alternative would increase the total land disturbance by 9.3 acres, from 765.3 acres (proposed) to 774 6 acres
+This alternative would increase the total land disturbance by 9.349.3 acres, from 765.3725.3 acres (proposed) to 774.6 acres (Iberdrola Renewables 2011).